amcaplan/check_everything/README.md

 On your first run, you will be asked to do 2 things:

 1. Choose whether to install Ruby Documentation lookup functionality.
-This will give you command-line access to Ruby Documentation for the Core classes.
-For example, to see documentation for array, type `check_everything array`
+This will give you command-line access to the online Ruby Documentation for the Core classes for your currently running version of Ruby.
+For example, to see documentation for array, type `check_everything array`.

 2. Input your URLs and customize your categories!
 Check out the instructions in the configuration file.